 Okay, if you're really fed up of a piece of clothing, then you should donate it.
 Start with family and friends.
 I've lost count of the amount of passed down clothes that I can still wear today!

 If you're local to Team Valley, then we'd love to help if you want to donate your preloved clothing - clean, in good condition from a smoke-free home, please!
 Check our opening hours.

 Sometimes we've loved our clothes to death, beyond repair!
 In this case, you should try recycling your clothes using one of the textile donation banks.
 Use this link to find your nearest one.

 Often you can find textile banks at your high street fashion retailer.
 H&M offer clothes recycling.
 M&S also offer a 'Lets Swop' service, where your second hand clothes will either be sold via Oxfam, or recycled.

-You can't donate used bras to charity shops, but there are charities that make use of them.
+You can't donate used bras and underwear to charity shops, but there are charities that make use of them.

 Against Breast Cancer runs a bra recycling scheme.
 Their 'bra banks' stops bras going to landfill.
 At the same time, your old bras get a new lease of life in countries such as Togo, Ghana and Kenya.